Adam-Collier/100-Days-Of-Code/log.md

 **Thoughts**: Been an adventurous day building a new project using Webpack, it was good to work with two other people and learn what they know about the configuration of Webpack but also how it all works together which i feel was really valuable information.
 Starting to feel a lot more comfortable using node and how to start a Webpack config from scratch.
 However, there is definitely a long way to go.

-### Day 58: March 2nd, Friday
+### Day 58: March 3rd, Friday

 **Todays progress**: Continued learning React via FreeCodeCamps beta

 **Thoughts**: Started to grasp the idea of components and writing JSX syntax.
 I definitely see a lot of potential in React and Im glad we will be using it for the FCC website so I can practice and start to hone in my skills.

-### Day 59: March 3rd, Saturday

-**Todays progress**: Completed some challenges on the FreeCodeCamp beta and started to go through the tutorial on the offical React website to further my understanding.

-**Thoughts**: Today has gone pretty well, I am starting to understand React more through repetition in creating the components and writing JSX and rendering the components.

-### Day 60: March 4th, Saturday
+### Day 59: March 4th, Saturday

-**Todays progress**: Completed some challenges on the FreeCodeCamp beta and started to go through the tutorial on the offical React website to further my understanding.
+**Todays progress**: Completed some challenges on the FreeCodeCamp beta and started to go through the tutorial on the official React website to further my understanding.

 **Thoughts**: Today has gone pretty well, I am starting to understand React more through repetition in creating the components and writing JSX and rendering the components.